 Saint Martin's has study abroad programs in hundreds of locations around the world.
 Pick from sister universities and partner programs located around the world!
-Some possibilities include: Argentina, Australia, Chile, China, Costa Rica, Egypt, England, France, Ghana, India, Israel, Italy, Ireland, Korea, Japan, Mexico, New Zealand, Peru, Scotland, Spain, and Wales.
+Some possibilities include: Argentina, Australia, Chile, China, Costa Rica, England, France, India, Israel, Italy, Ireland, Korea, Japan, Mexico, New Zealand, Peru, Scotland, Spain, Wales, and more!

 What you need to know:

-- The cost of a semester abroad is approximately the same as a semester at Saint Martin's and often your financial aid will transfer.
+- The cost of a semester abroad can be approximately the same as a semester* at Saint Martin's and financial aid may transfer depending on the program.

 - You do not need to speak a foreign language to study abroad.

 - You can earn credit toward your major, minor, or elective requirements.

-- You can study abroad for a semester, year, or choose from one of our exciting study tours or summer programs.
+- You can study abroad for a semester, year, or choose from one of our exciting short-term or summer programs.